Embargo Act of 1807: Consequences

-The embargo hurt the United States as much as it did Britain and France.
+The immediate effect of the embargo hurt the United States as much as it did Britain and France.
 Britain, expecting to suffer most from the American regulations, built up a new South American market for its exports, and the British shipowners were pleased that American competition had been removed by the action of the US government.

 Jefferson placed himself in a strange position with his embargo policy.
 Though he had frequently argued for as little government intervention as possible, he now found himself assuming extraordinary powers in an attempt to enforce his policy.
 The presidential election of 1808 had James Madison defeat Charles Cotesworth Pinckney but showed that the Federalists were regaining strength and helped to convince Jefferson and Madison that the embargo should end.
 Shortly before leaving office in March 1809, Jefferson signed the repeal of the embargo.

-Despite its unpopular nature, the Embargo Act had some limited unintended benefits, especially as entrepreneurs and workers responded by bringing in fresh capital and labor to New England textile and other manufacturing industries, which lessened America's reliance on the British trade.
+Despite its unpopular nature, the Embargo Act had one longterm positive impact.
+Unfulfilled domestic demand for manufactured goods stimulated the growth of the Industrial Revolution in the United States, resulting in an emerging American domestic manufacturing system.